COLLEGE – KCAC Winter Week 9 Recap

-After taking a break for the Christmas holiday, each Kansas Collegiate Athletic Conference basketball team will see action in the coming week while each KCAC school which offers wrestling for either men or women or both will see their wrestling teams continue to be on break until the new year.
+Oklahoma Wesleyan remains atop the KCAC men’s basketball standings with an 11-2, 7-1 record while Friends is in 2nd place at 12-3, 7-1.
+Kansas Wesleyan’s men’s team stands in 8th place with a 6-9, 4-4 record.

+Evangel remains atop the KCAC women’s basketball standings with a 12-2, 8-0 record while Friends moved ahead of Sterling for 2nd and 3rd in the women’s standings as Friends improved to 13-1, 7-1 while Sterling is 11-3, 7-1.
+Kansas Wesleyan is in 8th with a 6-6, 4-4 record.

-Here is a look at when each KCAC school will return to action:
+Here is a look at how each KCAC school did in their respective sports this past week:

 AVILA

-The Lady Eagle basketball team returns to action on Saturday against Bethel. … The Eagle men’s basketball team returns to action on Saturday against Bethel. … The Lady Eagle wrestling team will return to action on January 8 in a dual against Saint Mary. … The Eagle men’s wrestling team will return to action on January 9 in the Missouri Valley duals.
+The Lady Lion basketball team lost 77-70 against Bethel on Saturday. … The Lion men’s basketball team lost 88-75 against Bethel on Saturday. … The Lady Lion wrestling team will return to action on Thursday in a KCAC dual against Saint Mary. … The Lion men’s wrestling team will return to action on January 9 in the Missouri Valley duals.

 BETHANY

-The Lady Swede basketball team returns to action on Wednesday against Science & Arts. … The Swede men’s basketball team returns to action on Saturday against Oklahoma Wesleyan. … The Swede men’s wrestling team will return to action on January 5 in a dual against Saint Mary.
+The Lady Swede basketball team lost 72-62 against Science & Arts on Wednesday.
+The Lady Swedes defeated Oklahoma Wesleyan 64-53 on Saturday. … The Swede men’s basketball team lost 83-81 against Oklahoma Wesleyan on Saturday. … The Swede men’s wresting team will return to action on Monday in a KCAC dual against Saint Mary.

 BETHEL